NeitExx/ConfigurationNikkyAPI/docs/README.md

 >Annotation [@ConfigurationKey](https://github.com/NeitExx/ConfigurationNikkyAPI/blob/559a470089151636c557128bb68a2b14a312d78c/src/main/java/me/neitexx/configuration/api/annotation/ConfigurationKey.java) sets the key you will use to find your configuration in the ConfigurationService.
 By default, this is the name of the configuration class.

 >Annotation [@ConfigurationPath](https://github.com/NeitExx/ConfigurationNikkyAPI/blob/559a470089151636c557128bb68a2b14a312d78c/src/main/java/me/neitexx/configuration/api/annotation/ConfigurationPath.java) sets the path to your value in the config file.

+>Default data folder is JavaPlugin#getDataFolder(); If you want to change default path you must use PathToDirectory.of(Function<JavaPlugin, File> accepter).

 If you want to use your own FieldHandler and/or ReflectHandler implementation you can set it before initialization:
 ```java